-In my experience removing people using these steps, it’s rarely that I can remove them fully.
+In my experience removing people using these steps, it’s rare that I can remove them fully.
 The only time I can is because there weren’t many people in the first place.
 There will be some left that can’t be removed automatically with photoshop.
 Because of that, you have to do it manually.

-You can use the overlap of the image with the same image you took before as layer.
+You can use the overlap of the image with the same image you took before as a layer.
 Find the one you think has the less movement (I mean people) and just overlap that part of the photo with Layer Mask.
 And simply add the part you want with Brush Tool.

 Another option is you can just paint it.
 Click Layers->New->Layer or you can just click the New Layer Icon on the bottom right.
 Then start using Clone Tool or Healing Brush Tool on the left side.
 Combine those two tools to get the best result.

 The main point of this step is the use of the Brush Tool.
 Now, if you’re using photoshop, one tool that I say you have to learn is the brush tool.
 Because for photography you will use that tool the most.
 Or even that’s the only tool you gonna do.